x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 The script warns when `Auto` is selected as an expert. `Auto` is a router, so multiple experts could be routed to the same underlying model and lose the independence that the council is meant to provide. `Auto` is appropriate for the coordinator when you want VS Code to choose the orchestration model.

+It also warns when a preview or experimental model takes a seat.
+VS Code publishes no preview field of its own, so the marker is read from the display name and from the model id, the latter because it survives a rename.
+The warning is raised where all four selection paths converge rather than in the picker, because explicit `-Models`, a reused installation, and the unattended default all bypass the picker, and reuse is exactly how a preview model persists across re-runs unnoticed.
+A vendor whose only agent-capable model is in preview still keeps its seat, since dropping it would trade independence for speed.

 ### 6. Back up existing files

 Before changing an existing agent file or VS Code settings file, the installer creates a timestamped backup under: